Slindex/Slindex/README.md

 * Spacing
 * UX design

-An Image says more than 1000 words so this is an example of [Data Visualization](src/graph_sample.png) that follows the design patterns of this readme:
+An Image says more than 1000 words so this is an example of [Data Visualization](src/graph_sample.png) that follows the design patterns of this readme

 ![GitHub Stats](src/github_stats_b.png)